COVID-19 pandemic in Indonesia: Rail transport

-With Jakarta Gubernatorial Decree No. 47/2020, extraordinary train passengers must also obtain entry-exit permit (surat izin keluar-masuk, SIKM) for departues going to Gambir.
+With Jakarta Gubernatorial Decree No. 47/2020, extraordinary train passengers must also obtain entry-exit permit (surat izin keluar-masuk, SIKM) for departures going to Gambir.
 Passengers who arrived with incomplete papers must self-isolate for 14 days, and passengers who have incomplete papers on departure station are not allowed to board the train and fees are refunded in full.

 In accordance with new normal plans, KAI has designed updated health protocols.
 Prospective passengers booking mid-range and long-range trains will undergo temperature checks and must wear face masks and shields provided by KAI.
 Booths will only serve direct sales 3 hours before departure, there are capacity limitations in every train carriage, and it is advised to book tickets online via KAI Access or other external channels.
 Cleanliness of objects frequently touched by passengers are ensured by spraying disinfectant every 30 minutes.
 All KAI employees wear PPEs.
 If a passenger is found to have body temperature above 37.3 °C during a train journey, the passenger will be isolated in a specially designated room in one of the carriages.
 Passengers are also required to obey social distancing and bring their own sajadah if they want to perform salat in station musalla.
 Passengers are required to not speak, whether face-to-face or by phone.

 During Christmas 2020 and New Year 2021 holidays, KAI collaborated with Rajawali Nusindo (subsidiary of RNI Group) to arrange antigen rapid tests in major stations of Java.
 This is connected to the enactment of Minister of Transport Circular Letter No. 12/2020.